i--storm/motor_vibrometer/README.md

 4. Plug motor ESC to PIN9 of board<br>
 5. Power plug power battery to ESC<br>
 5. Plug USB cable to PC and open Arduino Port Monitor and connect it to COM port of your board<br>
+6. Check that all cables and components are safe from prop blades. <br>
-6. In Port Monitor, send any symbol to begin calibration process.<br>
+7. In Port Monitor, send any symbol to begin calibration process.<br>
-7. Board should be still while calibrating.<br>
+8. Board should be still while calibrating.<br>
-8. You will see something like this it Port Monitor window:<br>
+9. You will see something like this it Port Monitor window:<br>
-9. After calibration you can start measurements<br>
+10. After calibration you can start measurements<br>
-10. Send PWM timing an number to board (from 1000 to 2000), or .(dot) to use 1200. btw.
+11. Send PWM timing an number to board (from 1000 to 2000), or .(dot) to use 1200. btw.
 I've chosen this value as most effective for measurements.
 Keep in ming that greater values will make your copter fly.
 Hold it strongly while using geater values.<br>
-11. Vibrimeter will spin up motor, and measure vibrations (6 sec. by default)<br>
+12. Vibrimeter will spin up motor, and measure vibrations (6 sec. by default)<br>
-12. After measurement you will see the results:<br>
+13. After measurement you will see the results:<br>
-13. As for balancing tecnique, I use next algorithm:<br>
+14. As for balancing tecnique, I use next algorithm:<br>
   1. measure vibrations on bare motor with prop
   2. apply zip tie on motor and run one more test
   3. move zip tie at 1/3 or turnover and measure once more